-Under the ISAs (UK and Ireland), we are required to report to you if, in our opinion, information in the Annual Report is:
+ISAs (UK and Ireland) reporting

+We are required to report to you if, in our opinion, financial and nonfinancial information in the annual report and accounts is:

-- materially inconsistent with the information in the audited financial statements: or - apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Company acquired in the course of performing our audit; or - · otherwise misleading.
+- materially inconsistent with the information in the audited financial statements; or - apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Group acquired in the course of performing our audit; or - · otherwise misleading.

-In particular, we are required to consider whether we have identified any inconsistencies between our knowledge acquired during the audit and the Directors' statement that they consider the Annual Report is fair, balanced and understandable and whether the Annual Report appropriately discloses those matters that we communicated to the Audit Committee which we consider should have been disclosed.
+In particular, we are required to report whether we have identified any inconsistencies between our knowledge acquired in the course of performing the audit and the Directors' statement that they consider the annual report and accounts taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the entity's performance, business model and strategy; and whether the annual report and accounts appropriately addresses those matters that we communicated to the audit committee that we consider should have been disclosed.